 - 3 tablespoons soy sauce or to taste (or substitute tamari for gluten-free)

 - 1 teaspoon freshly ground black pepper or to taste

 - 1 tablespoon sesame oil plus more for garnish

 - 1 tablespoon store-bought or homemade Sriracha sauce or to taste

 - 2 large eggs

 - White or black pepper for garnish

-- 2. Add the stock and bring to a simmer.
+- Add the stock and bring to a simmer.
 Add the tofu, mushrooms, sugar, vinegar, soy sauce, black pepper, sesame oil, and Sriracha sauce and bring the soup back to a simmer over medium-high heat.
 Taste the soup.
 If you want it hotter, add more Sriracha sauce; if you want it more sour, add more vinegar.

 - With the soup at a steady simmer, slowly whisk in the eggs so they form strands.
 Bring the soup back to a simmer.
 Divide the soup among 4 bowls and garnish each with a little sesame oil, scallion, and white or black pepper.
 Serve immediately.
 (Leftovers can be stored in an airtight container in the fridge for up to 3 days.
-The soup may take on a slightly different appearance, but it will taste just the same.)
+The reheated hot and sour soup may take on a slightly different appearance but will taste just the same.)

 Although this hot and sour soup isn’t quite what I’ve had at some Chinese restaurants, it’s a great one to make and enjoy at home.
 I love that it uses ingredients that are easy to find.